thi-truong/census-prep/01_welcome_tutorial.md

 Now that your API key has been activated, let's see if this works.

 One of the easiest ways is by simply using it on URLs, or through the website.
 When doing a web call, there is no software or program needed.
 You just specify your request in a URL and get the result, all in your web browser.
 Let's try it now.
+It really is as simple as starting with a sample URL, and then editing that URL to get the data that you're looking for[^C]

 1. Copy this link `https://api.census.gov/data/2020/dec/dp?get=NAME&DP1_0001C&for=state:*&key=stringofcharactersandnumbers`